Director of Human Resources - Employee Relations

 Position Summary

-The Director of Employee Relations will lead the design and execution of KIPP NorCal’s employee relations strategy, fostering a positive, inclusive, and legally compliant work environment for over 1100 staff members.
+The Director of HR Employee Relations serves as the senior-most leader that will lead the design and execution of KIPP NorCal’s employee relations strategy, fostering a positive, inclusive, and legally compliant work environment, in alignment with our values of excellence, equity, courage, and compassion, for over 1100 staff members.
 This role will provide expert guidance on conflict resolution, employee counseling, and complex workplace issues, while also ensuring adherence to all applicable employment laws and policies.
 The Director will train and coach managers and school leaders on best practices in employee relations, lead high-level investigations, and build the systems, tools, and processes that strengthen the organization’s overall employee experience.
-Reporting to the Chief People Officer, the Director will serve on the Total Employee Experience (TEX) leadership team and manage three Employee Relations Associate Directors.

 Preferred Qualifications